How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 Fix 1: Create a Linux Partition and Assign a Root Partition

 Step1.
-Select a free partition on your device's Installation type page and tap on the "+" sign option.
-It will help you in adding partitions.
+To add a free partition on your device's Installation type page, tap on the "+" sign option.
+This will enable you to add partitions.

 create partitions in linux

 Step 2.
-The Create partition is usually a full size on the Size field.
-You can easily configure it as per your preference by entering a valve here in MB.
+The Create partition is typically set to a full size in the Size field, but you can adjust it to your preference by entering a value in MB.

 Step 3.
-Once done, select the partition type from the Primary or Logical section.
+Once you've formatted the drive, select the partition type from the Primary or Logical section.

 Step 4.
-Next, go to the Location option for the new partition and select the Beginning of space or End of room over there.
+To create a new partition, go to the Location option and select the Beginning of space or End of room.

 Step 5.
 On completing the above process, you now have to choose the file system on your device.

 Step 6.
-Select a Mount point and tap on the OK button to confirm the process.
+Select a mount point and tap on the OK button to confirm the installation.

 By the way, there is a link for you.
 If you are interested, just click to learn.